vshn/jira-chat-notifier/README.md

 `http://myjcn.example.com:8081/ThisIsNotAGoodSecretAndItsMeantForTesting/jira`

-For each incoming webhook an outgoing webhook will be sent to the configured destination per JIRA project.
+For each incoming webhook an outgoing webhook will be sent to the configured destinations per JIRA project.
 If an incoming webhook is for a project which is not configured, it is ignored.

 Other endpoints: